bwakedavis/bwakedavis.github.io/content/blog/ethereum/index.markdown

 + Use Consensus Mechanism
 + Generates tokens to provide value to their contributing nodes.

-#### Adavantages of DApps
+#### Advantages of DApps

 + *Autonomy* - you make the agreement yourself.
-+ *Trust* - yourrecords are encrypted on a shared ledger.
++ *Trust* - your records are encrypted on a shared ledger.
 + Backup - your document are duplicated many times over.
-+ *Accuracy* - they're sometime kinda slower and expensive but avoid errors that arise from tedious computional work.
++ *Accuracy* - they're sometime kinda slower and expensive but avoid errors that arise from tedious computational work.

 #### Best practices for DApps design